-It is very striking to look at the four papers in coding theory [15].
+It is very striking to look at the four papers in coding theory [19].
 This was the youngest of the sections, having begun with the work of Hamming and Golay in the late 1940s.
 Yet the methods being used involved the most sophisticated mathematics: invariant theory, harmonic analysis, Gauss sums, Diophantine equations.

 This trend has continued.
 In the 1970s, the Russian school (notably Goppa, Manin, and Vladut) developed links between coding theory and algebraic geometry (specifically, divisors on algebraic curves).
 These links were definitely 'two-way', and both subjects benefited.
 More recently, codes over rings and quantum codes have revitalised the subject and made new connections with ring theory and group theory.
+In the related field of cryptography, one of the most widely used ciphers is based on elliptic curves.

 Another example is provided by the most exciting development in mathematics in the late 1980s, which grew from the work of Vaughan Jones, for which he received a Fields Medal in 1990.
 His research on traces of Von Neumann algebras came together with representations of the Artin braid group to yield a new invariant of knots, with ramifications in mathematical physics and elsewhere.
 (See the citation by Joan Birman [3] and her popular account [4] for a map of this territory.)
 Later, it was pointed out that the Jones polynomial is a specialisation of the Tutte polynomial, which had been defined for arbitrary graphs by Tutte and Whitney and generalised to matroids by Tutte.
-Tutte himself has given two accounts of his discovery: [33, 34].
+Tutte himself has given two accounts of his discovery: [44, 45].
 The connections led to further work.
-There was the work of François Jaeger [17], who derived a spin model, and hence an evaluation of the Kauffman polynomial, from the strongly regular graph associated with the Higman-Sims simple group; and that of Dominic Welsh and his collaborators (described in his book [36]) on the computational complexity of the new knot invariants.
+There was the work of François Jaeger [22], who derived a spin model, and hence an evaluation of the Kauffman polynomial, from the strongly regular graph associated with the Higman-Sims simple group; and that of Dominic Welsh and his collaborators (described in his book [47]) on the computational complexity of the new knot invariants.